 Solar photovoltaic (PV) technology provides electricity.
 It’s widely available, silent and fairly low maintenance as well.
 Solar thermal, meanwhile, provides free hot water.
 The tech is simple and reliable.

-‘In both cases, energy from the sun is collected via panels, usually on the roof, then converted,’ explains Christian Engelke, technical director at Viessmann.
+‘In both cases, energy from the sun is collected via panels, usually on the roof, then converted,’ explains Christian Engelke, technical director at Viessmann (opens in new tab).
 ‘That energy may be stored as hot water in a cylinder for when it is needed in the case of solar thermal, and in the case of solar PV, used to power household appliances or charge electric cars – either while the sun is shining, or later if used in conjunction with a battery storage device.

-‘Solar thermal can be used to great effect all year round, in conjunction with traditional heat sources, such as modern gas-condensing boilers, where they can reduce fossil fuel energy consumption by around up to 35 per cent if used for central heating and hot water, or with renewables.
+‘Solar thermal can be used to great effect all year round, in conjunction with traditional heat sources, such as modern gas-condensing boilers, where they can reduce fossil fuel energy consumption by around up to 35 percent if used for central heating and hot water, or with renewables.

 'This is a significant step to reducing household environmental impact, particularly when used with an energy-efficient boiler with the latest controls.
 Solar PV systems can cover much of the electricity required to power a ground or air source heat pump and can support properties going completely off-grid for their heat.’